Dr. Martin Luther King, Jr. Celebration

 Community Flu Clinics

 The best way to protect yourself and your family against the flu is to get vaccinated every fall.
 The annual partnership between UMHS Community Programs and Services, the Program for Multicultural Health, Interpreter Services, UM School of Nursing, the UM School of Public Health, and the UM College of Pharmacy - called Michigan Community and Interprofessional Practice Training (M-CIPT) - provides free flu vaccines to high risk community members (uninsured, underinsured, individuals with certain medical conditions such as asthma, diabetes, chronic lung and heart disease, pregnant women, people age 65+, and anyone living with or caring for other high risk individuals.
-2015 Flu Clinic dates and times TBD.
 Annual Community Flu Shot Clinics are held at the following locations:

 - Bryant Community Center